bradelvis/Digital-Library-System/README.md

  # Errors Encountered

-Adding to Reading List
+# Adding to Reading List

 Issue: Initially, implementing the reading list feature was difficult due to structuring relationships between users and books.

-Solution: Introduced a separate ReadingList model to track users and their selected books.

-Rating System
+# Rating System

 Issue: Storing ratings and linking them to users and books was challenging.

-Solution: Implemented a Ratings model where users can submit ratings, and books can have an average rating displayed.

-Logout Issue
+# Logout Issue

 Issue: Users remained logged in even after attempting to log out.

-Solution: Fixed session handling in Flask by ensuring that session data was properly cleared on logout.

-Technology Stack
+# Technology Stack

 Backend: Flask (Python)